 Working from Unofficial or Photocopy Sources

 WES explicitly states that translators must work from official documents, not informal copies.
 The same logic applies to IRCC submissions.
-If a translator produces a translation based on a blurry photocopy or a digital scan sent via email rather than the original document, the quality and accuracy of the translation may be compromised — and the certified copy that accompanies the translation may not meet IRCC’s standard of a “certified photocopy of the original.”
+If a translator produces a translation based on a blurry photocopy or a digital scan emailed over instead of the original document, the quality and accuracy of the translation can suffer, and the certified copy that accompanies the translation may not meet IRCC’s standard of a “certified photocopy of the original.”

 Assuming the ECA Report Replaces All Translation Requirements

-Express Entry applicants who have obtained a WES ECA sometimes believe that since WES has already reviewed their academic documents, no translation is needed in the IRCC application itself.
-This is incorrect.
-The ECA report establishes the equivalency of your credential; it does not substitute for required translated supporting documents.
-If your program guide instructs you to include your degree or transcripts as supporting documents in your IRCC application, and those documents are not in English or French, they must still be accompanied by certified translations.
+Express Entry applicants who have obtained a WES ECA sometimes believe that because WES already reviewed their academic documents, no translation is needed in the IRCC application itself.
+That is incorrect.
+The ECA report establishes the equivalency of your credential.
+It does not substitute for required translated supporting documents.
+If your program guide instructs you to include your degree or transcripts as supporting documents in your IRCC application, and those documents are not in English or French, they must still come with certified translations.

 Outdated or Expired Translations

-While IRCC does not formally specify a maximum age for a translation, a translation that was prepared years before your current application — and is therefore older than the other documents in your package — may raise questions, particularly if there have been updates or reissues of the original document.
+IRCC does not formally specify a maximum age for a translation, but a translation prepared years before your current application, and therefore older than the other documents in your package, can raise questions, especially if the original document has since been updated or reissued.
 If your circumstances have changed or your original documents have been reissued, commission a fresh translation.

 Frequently Asked Questions